Yolan10/AIgentChat-Dspy-/README.md

 `config.py` if you want each conversation turn printed to the terminal while the simulation runs.

+When a population agent is spawned its specification is immediately written to a log file (e.g. `Pop_001_spec_*.json`) so you can inspect it while the simulation continues.
+Prompt improvements made by the wizard are also logged in real time with filenames beginning with `improve_`.

 ## Summary Output

 After running the simulation a `summary.json` file is written under `logs/`.